Liver Transplant Procedure: What to Expect

 - Biliary complications

 - Primary graft dysfunction (when the liver does not function right away)

-The UPMC Liver Transplant program uses innovative surgical methods and medications to help prevent or quickly respond to the complications.
+UPMC uses innovative surgical methods and medications to help prevent or quickly respond to any complications from liver transplant surgery.

 What to Expect After Liver Transplant?